MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 <summary>Explanation</summary>

 <em> A float in Computer Science is a data type composed of a number that is not an integer because it includes a fraction represented in decimal format.
 However, it is also subject to something called "Floating impercision" which leads to "Integer Overflow".
 Aka after a certain decimal place, the computer does its best to replicate the actual numbers, but because a float is stored as 32 bits, aka 4 bytes of memory,
- The data type runs out of memory, and because of how binary works, truncation happens again, aka you need NULL in your column without a data type swap.
+ The data type runs out of memory, and because of how binary works, truncation happens, aka you need NULL in your column without a data type swap.

-I learned all of this in Harvard's CS50 course.
+I learned all of this and much more in Harvard's CS50 course.
 My notes on the subjects of:
  <ul>
   <li>Floating Point Imprecision</li>
  <li>Integer Overflow</li>